Basic Mortgage Fraud 101

 Employment fraud is closely related to income fraud in that the applicant’s ability to repay can be severely overestimated based on the borrower or loan officer falsifying employment records.
 This can happen when a borrower claims to be self-employed, employed by a non-existent company, or claims a higher position within an existing company in order to qualify for a loan.

 Just like with income verification, there are also employment verification services.
 Utilizing a service like this is the best way to prevent employment fraud and rid your shop of a very time-consuming task in originating the loan.
 A good employment verification company can usually get your request and have results back to you within forty-eight hours.
 Additionally, it’s a good idea to consider outsourcing your VOEs to a vendor.
 By utilizing a vendor, your firm only pays for the VOEs requested.
 With an in-house staff performing VOEs, it remains a fixed cost that does not fluctuate whether you’re flush with volume or operating in a slow month.

 PROTECTING YOURSELF FROM MORTGAGE FRAUD

 You may not be able to prevent every type of mortgage fraud, but if you implement the strategies outlined here, you can reduce the fraud risk of your firm.
 The services mentioned will help, but you should always remain vigilant.
 Consider attending conferences, such as the MBA’s Risk Management & Quality Assurance Conference this September.
 In following articles, we’ll dig deeper into several income and identity frauds to vet how many of these frauds are perpetrated upon lenders.

 Have additional tips regarding mortgage fraud?
-Share with the NCS community what you’re firm is doing to better prepare against fraud attacks in our comments section below!
+Share with the NCS community what your firm is doing to better prepare for fraud attacks in our comments section below!

 Want more information on preventing mortgage fraud?
 Contact us today!